xaviervia/tessellation/README.md

 There is some repetition that could be refactored out, but if we were to do that now we can do it as a high order reducer instead of a helper.

 The **downsize**: it requires us to understand how pseudo-random number generation works and why `Math.random` is not good enough.
-This is partially a downsize though: learning this is actually pretty useful.
+This is only partially a downsize though: learning this is actually pretty useful.

 The **upside**: this approach is far more powerful than the helper one.
 By moving the logic upstream from the effect to the state, we got the actual generation embedded in the application update function, which means that now any effect can use it.

 “But the number generation became coupled with the reducer!
 Isn’t it better to have it in a decoupled helper!” you say.
-Yes and no. We can extract a helper to decouple the specific point generation, but it would have to have a signature that allows for it to be used from the reducer.
-But the fact that is being done in a reducer is absolutely correct.
+Yes and no. The fact is that is being done in a reducer is absolutely correct.
 It’s application logic, so it should be part of the state update function one way or another.
+We can still extract a helper for the point generation, but it will have a completely different signature from the `getRandomizedPoints` helper.

 Sometimes, decoupling just means **coupling with the right thing**.

 > Note that rewriting a nondeterministic operation to be deterministic is a staple of the functional way.
 Functional programming is completely deterministic and cannot handle (side)effects happening inside it’s wiring: to be able to perform nondeterministic operations, functional programming puts these operations in safe containers called [monads](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch9.html).
 The result is that effects are pushed out, away from the main logic.
 >
-> In a way, the whole architecture presented here aims at reproducing the success and idea behind monads, but using a reactive programming interface to make it easier to understand, since purely functional programming code is highly abstract, very formalized and consequently hard to follow.
+> In a way, the whole architecture presented here aims at reproducing the success of the monads, but using a reactive programming interface to make it easier to understand, since purely functional programming code is highly abstract, very formalized and consequently hard to follow.
 >
-> A fault I often see in purely functional code is idioms taking the spotlight and making the application purpose harder and harder to discern below them: this refers to [Cheng Lou’s React Europe talk](https://www.youtube.com/watch?v=mVVNJKv9esE) about solving the problems in the right level of abstraction.
+> A fault I often see in purely functional code is arcane idioms taking the spotlight and making the application purpose harder and harder to discern below them: this refers to [Cheng Lou’s React Europe talk](https://www.youtube.com/watch?v=mVVNJKv9esE) about solving the problems in the right level of abstraction.
 >
 > My point of view is that the purely functional approach abstracts way too high.
 My hope is that this approach hits closer to the sweet spot.